welshea/git_commit_timestamps/README.md

 correctly detected the changes that you intended to commit before you commit them (run without --commit first, carefully inspect the "DRYRUN:" lines).

+Use --query-ct to query the repository for commit time, instead of author time.  'git log' and 'git-restore-mtime' default to author time, and we agree with this choice, so we default to using author time as well.

 No error checking is performed, so it is recommended that you check 'git log' and 'git status' after you commit, to be sure that everything worked as expected.